wso2/docs-ei/en/streaming-integrator/docs/admin/configuring-Cluster-Coordination.md

 In order to configure a cluster, the following prerequisites must be
 completed:

--   A minimum of two binary packs of WSO2 SP must be available.
+-   A minimum of two binary packs of WSO2 SI must be available.
 -   A working RDBMS instance must be available to be shared among the nodes of the cluster.

-        !!! info

-        Currently, we only support MySQL.
-Support for other databases will be added soon.

 ### Configuring the Cluster with the RDBMS coordination strategy

-To configure a cluster for several nodes, the cluster.config section of the `         <SP_HOME>/conf/<worker|manager>/deployment.yaml        ` should be configured for **all the nodes** as follows:
+To configure a cluster for several nodes, the cluster.config section of the `         <SI_HOME>/conf/server/deployment.yaml        ` should be configured for **all the nodes** as follows:

 | Parameter                                                        | Purpose                                                                                                                                                                                                                                                                              | Sample Values                                                                                  |